ElementsProject/lightning/doc/lightning-cli.1.md

 Arguments may be provided positionally or using *key*=*value* after the command name, based on either **-o** or **-k** option.
-When using **-k** consider prefixing all arguments of the command with their respective keyword, this is to avoid having lightningd intrepret the position of an arguement.
+When using **-k** consider prefixing all arguments of the command with their respective keyword, this is to avoid having lightningd interpret the position of an argument.

 Arguments may be integer numbers (composed entirely of digits), floating-point numbers (has a radix point but otherwise composed of digits), *true*, *false*,